-Failure to provide necessary warnings or information.
 In many states, if you refuse to take a chemical test, your license may be automatically suspended.
 If arresting officers fail to advise you of this consequence, the results of the test might not be admitted in court or in a license suspension hearing.
 Similarly, some states require police officers to offer a choice between tests.
 If officers fail to comply with the law, this could affect the admissibility of test results.

-Administration of the chemical test.
 States usually have requirements as to how chemical tests must be administered and how the machines are calibrated and maintained.
 If you can prove that the officers did not comply with these requirements, that the machine was faulty, or that the technician was not competent, you may be able to get the test results thrown out.

-Consumption of food or medication.
 Most breath testing machines will register any number of chemical compounds in human breath as alcohol, including some types of food and non-impairing drugs or medications.
 Eating food or taking drugs within certain periods prior to the test may result in a false reading.

 It takes about 45 minutes to three hours for alcohol to become fully absorbed into your body.
 This means that if you "have one for the road," you may not be legally impaired while driving, even if a chemical test administered later shows a BAC over the legal limit (your BAC will rise between the time you were driving and the time that the test was administered—often an hour or more after the police stop you).

 Mounting many of these DUI defenses may require the expertise of a lawyer.
 If you are accused of a felony DUI or DWI, you should hire an attorney—be sure to find one experienced with handling DUIs or DWIs.
 Those facing lesser charges—misdemeanors or license suspensions—may also benefit from consulting with a lawyer.